In this section, you will explore the following questions:

 Mendel proposed first that paired unit factors of heredity were transmitted faithfully from generation to generation by the dissociation and reassociation of paired factors during gametogenesis and fertilization, respectively.
 After he crossed peas with contrasting traits and found that the recessive trait resurfaced in the F2 generation, Mendel deduced that hereditary factors must be inherited as discrete units.
 This finding contradicted the belief at that time that parental traits were blended in the offspring.

 Alleles Can Be Dominant or Recessive

 Mendel’s law of dominance states that in a heterozygote, one trait will conceal the presence of another trait for the same characteristic.
 Rather than both alleles contributing to a phenotype, the dominant allele will be expressed exclusively.
 The recessive allele will remain “latent” but will be transmitted to offspring by the same manner in which the dominant allele is transmitted.
-The recessive trait will only be expressed by offspring that have two copies of this allele (Figure 12.15), and these offspring will breed true when self-crossed.
+The recessive trait will only be expressed by offspring that have two copies of this allele ([link]), and these offspring will breed true when self-crossed.

 Since Mendel’s experiments with pea plants, other researchers have found that the law of dominance does not always hold true.
 Instead, several different patterns of inheritance have been found to exist.

 Equal Segregation of Alleles